RandomNerd01/Dokkan-Calculator/README.md

 Certain Characters like int dokkanfest ssj Vegeta(GT) gets their base defense multipliers messed up because they get different percentages both in same line of text

-Certain Characters like int LR Vegeta and Trunks get their multiplied defense wrong because 'DEF +15% (up to 75%)' - no DEF inside bracket.

 Characters that get multipicative stats per attack or super attack performed in their passive is not worked into the calculator.
 (Eg: Phy 23rd WT Tien)

 ## Steps